Soulless (Angel)

-"Soulless" is episode 11 of season 4 in the television show Angel.
+"Soulless" is the 11th episode of the fourth season of the American television series Angel.
 Written by Elizabeth Craft and Sarah Fain and directed by actor Sean Astin, it was originally broadcast on February 5, 2003 on the WB network.
 In "Soulless", Angel’s soul has been locked away in an office safe so that his alter ego Angelus can be interrogated about the Beast.
 After taunting Wesley, Gunn, and Fred about their faults and revealing damaging secrets he, as Angel, knew, Cordelia strikes a deal with Angelus so that he will share information about the Beast.

 Plot

-At the Hyperion Hotel, the gang carefully put Angel's contained soul away in the safe, discussing the great risk they all face in dealing with Angelus.
+At the Hyperion Hotel, the gang carefully puts Angel's contained soul away in the safe, discussing the great risk they all face in dealing with Angelus.
 Meanwhile, an unchained Angelus sits alone in the basement cage.
 Wesley cautiously approaches the cage and starts up a discussion with Angelus.
 Angelus plays games with Wesley, avoiding the important information about The Beast in favor of taunting Wesley about his romantic interest in Fred while the rest of the gang watch the conversation from the lobby via video feed.
 Angelus continues to be difficult, raising issues of Wesley's failure with Faith and Connor.
 Connor returns to receive strange looks in the aftermath of Angelus's news, but misinterprets the looks as everyone still thinking he's connected to the Beast.

 Gunn and Fred bring Angelus a glass of blood and Angelus happily takes advantage of the opportunity to taunt the couple about the sounds Angel could hear coming from Fred's room at night.
 Fred pushes a cart towards the cage and Angelus takes the glass, but also shoves the cart into Fred and grabs her when she falls towards the cage.
 Gunn moves in to rescue Fred, but it's Wesley who shoots Angelus with tranquilizer darts, freeing Fred and knocking Angelus out cold.
 In Wesley's office, Fred thanks him for saving her, but the conversation takes a turn for the romantic as Wesley kisses Fred.
 Gunn walks in and, after realizing that something just happened between them, he gets furious.
 The two men begin to fight until Gunn accidentally hits Fred when she tries to stop them.
 Angelus is pleased with the discord he has created.